-Panasonic’s recipes (in the manual; see its online recipe resource pages) call for half the amount of yeast in typical recipes:
+Panasonic’s recipes (in the manual; see its online recipe resource pages) call for 3.1 g. instant yeast (1 tsp.) to 417 g total flour weight for a medium (1.5 lb.) loaf; in baker percentage 0.7%.
+This is half the amount of yeast for loaves that size in BLBMC recipes:

 - 1 tsp (instead of 2 tsp or more ) for 3 cups of flour for a medium loaf;

-I adjusted yeast in BLBMC formulas for white, whole wheat, and combined flour (multigrain), and formulas requiring 2 tsp yeast for a medium loaf (a formula with 3 cups or 15 oz. flour +/- by weight).
-This approach resolved the inflation problem and produced loaves that were not inflated:
+I was able to use BLBMC formulas for white, whole wheat, and multigrain formulas requiring 2 tsp. instant yeast (6.2 g.) for a medium loaf (a formula with 3 cups or 15 oz. flour +/- by weight) by adjusting the yeast to 1 tsp.
+(3.12 g.).
+This produced loaves that were properly inflated.

-- Weigh yeast and know the correct conversion factor.
-I use a factor: 1 tsp of instant yeast weighs 2.8 grams;
+- Weigh the yeast and salt; know the correct conversion factors:

-- Weigh salt and know the correct conversion factor, I assume a recipe refers to conventionally ground table salt; 1 tsp weighs 5.7 grams;
+- A recipe refers to conventionally ground table salt; 1 tsp weighs 5.7 grams;

 I note the BLBMC/recipe amount of instant yeast.
 I calculate a “Panasonic” adjustment by halving the yeast stated in the BLBMC.
 For my Panasonic, this became the amount of yeast for the recipe.
 This reduction prevented the overflow/balloon problem and mixed dough that baked into bread.
 I did not change salt from the recipe in testing this adjustment in yeast.

 I was not able to determine that 50% is absolutely the right conversion factor.
 It leavened the dough and prevented the ballooning loaves.

 Bread machines differ.
 Recipes for bread machine loaves cannot necessarily be used in different machines without making adjustments.